onyx-and-iris/voicemeeter-api-powershell/README.md

 $vmr.Setter('Strip[0].Gain', -3.6)
 ```

-Access to lower level polling functions are provided with these functions:

--   `$vmr.PDirty`: Returns true if a parameter has been updated.
--   `$vmr.MDirty`: Returns true if a macrobutton has been updated.

--   `$vmr.SendText`: Set paramters by script
+-   `$vmr.SendText`: Set parameters by script

 example:

 ```powershell
  $vmr.SendText("strip[0].mute=1;strip[2].gain=3.8;bus[1].eq.On=1")
 ```

+Access to lower level polling functions are provided with these functions:

+-   `$vmr.PDirty`: Returns true if a parameter has been updated.
+-   `$vmr.MDirty`: Returns true if a macrobutton has been updated.

 ### Run tests